-Kits include a phases of the moon Oreo activity (and Oreos!) as well as information about how to observe the moon from your backyard on September 26th.
-Email firstname.lastname@example.org to arrange a pickup time and location.
-You can also download a digital copy of the activity (without the Oreos!) below!
+Kits include a phases of the moon Oreo activity (and Oreos!) as well as information about how to observe the moon from your backyard!.
+You can collect a kit at the campus events listed above, or you can also download a digital copy of the activity (without the Oreos!) below!

 Additional Moon Resources!

 Moon.nasa.gov is NASA’s deep dive resource for lunar exploration from astronauts to robots!
 Our favorite is the interactive moon map!

 Moon.nasa.gov/observe-the-moon-night/ is the official NASA page for International Observe the Moon night!
 Check out all the participating sites across the world.
 Can you find an event in Wyoming?

 Artemis Program (www.nasa.gov/specials/artemis/) We are going back to the moon!
 By 2024, NASA will land the first woman and next man then use what we learn on and around the Moon to take the next giant leap – sending astronauts to Mars!
 Learn more about the Artemis Program

 NASA Science Solar System Exploration (https://solarsystem.nasa.gov/moons/earths-moon/lunar-phases-and-eclipses/)Learn about lunar phases and eclipses as well as find out the current moon phase!

 Some of our favorite Moon activities!

 JPL: Whip Up a Moon-Like Crater: Use baking ingredients to whip up a moon-like crate!
 (Watch out!
 This one can get messy!)